How to create custom TinyMCE configurations May 21, 2011 / Updated: Dec 25, 2014

 - Go to zp-core/zp-extensions/tinymce4/config and copy any or all of the existing config files to get you started.

 - Note there are slight differences between config files for gallery items, Zenpage CMS items and comments.

 - Place the copied files in your new /plugins/tinymce4/config/ folder

 - Rename your copied config file(s) to something unique for each file, e.g. add a prefix like "my_" or anything else you wish to use.

 - Make any further edits you wish to make within the config file.

-- If you want to use your own CSS file for the editor replace an
+- If you want to use your own CSS file for the editor, replace

-existing content_css parameter or add a new one as the last entry
+the existing content_css parameter or add a new one in the

 - Create your own content.css file in your theme folder and place that in your theme folder and then edit it to your desired requirements and styles.

 - Upload the new tinymce4 folder (and its contents) in the plugins directory and your new theme content.css file to your zenphoto site.